 These requirements apply to all suppliers.
-Some indicators herein are considered zero tolerance requirements and not meeting these may lead to suspension or termination of the business relationship with New Balance.
+A supplier's noncompliance with any of the requirements herein may lead to suspension or termination of the business relationship with New Balance.

 These Standards do not necessarily reflect the national laws of the countries where suppliers are located, and it is the responsibility of the individual suppliers to ensure that they know and meet all legal requirements and obtain the necessary approvals, permissions and consents related to their operations.